HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Should you measure it?

 Some businesses like to track the exit rate to identify where the visitor’s journey ends.
 It can be interesting for ecommerce sites to monitor the exit rate at the payment gate.
 The true value for SEO is debatable.
-Nevertheless, it’s important to understand visitor behavior and this metric provides information on that.
+Nevertheless, it’s important to understand visitor behavior.

 How to measure it?